 Walk 2 - An easy low level linear walk suitable for families from Hawes to Garsdale station with an option to visit Cotter Force- 7.5 or 8.25 miles including the waterfall - 3.5 hours.
 The walk makes use of the Little White Bus service from Garsdale Station to Hawes.
 Alternatively the walk could be done by parking at the Dales Countryside Centre in Hawes and getting the bus back from the Moorcock Inn which would save a mile.
 Back to Wensleydale Walks

-From Garsdale Station or the Moorcock Inn take the 113 bus into the centre of Hawes.
-The usual departure time in the morning is 1040 at the time of writing [ Dec 2010].
+From Garsdale Station or the Moorcock Inn take the Little White Bus into the centre of Hawes.
 Alighting the bus at the Dales Countryside Museum walk up the main street through Hawes passing the road junctions to Kettlewell and Ingleton.
 After 1/4 mile turn left up the farm track opposite Ashes.
 At the top of the track by some farm buildings pass through a gate and bear right crossing a small stream by a ford.
 Pass through a stile at the other side of the field and turn left with the wall on the left and pass through 2 stiles.

 After 300m or so bear right across open pasture.
 There is a waymark in the middle of the field.
 Pass through a stile and head for the viaduct.
 Cross the stile to emerge at the minor road.
 Turn right and follow the minor road under the viaduct and down to Appersett.
 Bear left and cross the bridge over Widdale Beck.
 Immediately on the far side of the bridge pass through stile on left and follow the main road to New Bridge.
 The path turns left before the River Ure and follows the left hand bank through woodland and then pasture.
 After two stiles and a slight uphill the path turns right over a stile [easily missed] and passes diagonally downhill through the woodland and crossing and small stream.
 Proceed across the meadow land for 500m or so eventually picking up a farm track near a barn.